 The Bowder Stone

 Is this the quirkiest tourist attraction in the Lake District?
-In the early 1800s this enormous boulder in the 'Jaws of Borrowdale' was billed as a ‘must-see’ for visitors - and this autumn it is again!
+In the early 1800s this enormous boulder in the 'Jaws of Borrowdale' was billed as a ‘must-see’ for visitors - and we'd argue that it still is!

 The Bowder Stone has a story that’s as quirky and engaging as the people who promoted it.